Three-way comparison: Abilities

 The common library function strcmp in C and related languages is a three-way lexicographic comparison of strings; however, these languages lack a general three-way comparison of other data types.

 Spaceship operator

-The three-way comparison operator for numbers is denoted as <=> in Perl, Ruby, Apache Groovy, PHP, Eclipse Ceylon, and C++, and is called the spaceship operator.
+The three-way comparison operator or "spaceship operator" for numbers is denoted as <=> in Perl, Ruby, Apache Groovy, PHP, Eclipse Ceylon, and C++, and is called the spaceship operator.

+In C++, the C++20 revision adds the spaceship operator <=>, which returns a value that encodes whether the 2 values are equal, less, greater, or unordered and can return different types depending on the strictness of the comparison.

 The name's origin is due to it reminding Randal L. Schwartz of the spaceship in an HP BASIC Star Trek game.
 Another coder has suggested that it was so named because it looked similar to Darth Vader's TIE fighter in the Star Wars saga.